 Making jhalmuri’r masala

-- Once the spices cool down, ground it into a finely powdered masala, and our Bengali bhaja moshla is ready to use in jhal muri.
-As shown in the pics.
-Store it in a small airtight container.
+- Once the spices cool down, grind them until you get a fine powder, and our special Bengali bhaja moshla(masala) is ready to use in jhal muri.

 - Then finely chop the green chilies, ginger, and coriander leaves.
-Put it in a different bowl.

-- Either use store-bought dry roasted peanuts or make it at home.
-At home, for dry roasting, the peanuts, take a pan with a handful of peanuts and put it on low flame by continuous stirring.
-When the peanuts started crackling, roast it for another 1 minute with a continuous stir.
+- For dry roasting at home, take a handful of peanuts in a pan and dry roast on a low heat with continuous stirring.
+When the peanuts started crackling, roast them for another 1 minute with a continuous stir.
 Then switch off the flame and remove the peanuts to a plate and let it cool down.
 Once it gets cool, just rub it and its skin will easily come out.
-Then remove its skin and keep it in a bowl.

 Making kolkata street style special Jhal muri with step by step photos